DanielTakeshi/debridement-code/images/README.md

 ## Visuals

-(There's a README in this directory.)
+(There's a README in this directory which contains important statistics!!)

 ## Seeds